mike-unearth/uav/README.md

 </div>
 ```

-While template expressions have been removed, bound events work as expected.
+Even though template expressions have been removed, bound events work as expected.

 If we run `component.text = 'updated'`, the content of the `<h1>` will update.